gleechi/gleechi.github.io/pages/0.11.1/knowledge/debug_files.md

 ## Debug Files Content

-* One *.obj* file for each interactable object in the scene, i.e. raw 3D mesh data in uniform scale, will be created when you start the scene.
+* One *.obj* file for each {% include tooltip.html tooltip="VGInteractable" text="interactable" %} object in the scene, i.e. raw 3D mesh data in uniform scale.
-* One *.bin* file for each avatar (containing one or a pair of hands of this avatar), will be created when you start the scene.
+* One *.bin* file for each avatar (containing one or a pair of hands of this avatar).
 * One *.log* file with VG log data (the same that also appears on the Console) for the scene that you are running, will be filled while you are running the scene.
 * One *.db* file carrying data filled with [VG_GraspStudio](unity_component_vggraspstudio.0.11.1.html) or [VG_BakingClient](unity_component_vgbakingclient.0.11.1.html).
 * One *.scn* and one *.scn.objrig* file for each scene, including scene configuration data (see section [Debugging Interaction Issues](#debugging-interaction-issues) to learn about these {% include tooltip.html tooltip="VGSceneFiles" text="VG scene files" %}).